scalableinternetservices/ucsb_website/project3.md

 title: Project 3
 ---

-Note: This page has not yet been updated for Winter 2021.
-{: .alert .alert-danger }

 # Project 3: Chat Server and Corresponding React Front-End

 In this project you will write a chat server using sinatra and packaged in a